If you're one of many Manchester house movers thinking of moving to a different area of Manchester, this in-depth guide has you covered.

 Visit the Countryside

-As varied as the city is and all the activities it offers, the surrounding countryside is definitely worth a visit.
+As varied as the city is and all the activities it offers, the surrounding countryside is worth a visit.
 The Peak District is less than an hour away from Manchester (by car).
 If you’re feeling adventurous, you can cycle, go horse riding, climb or walk around there.

 Manchester's Famous Weather